jimdigriz/debian-mssp4/README.md

 ## Shrinking the Windows Parition

 Insert the gparted USB key and boot it by either:

  * from Windows, click on Start -> Power -> (hold down shift) -> click on 'Restart'
       - go to 'Use a device'
       - select 'USB Storage'
- * go to the Surface UEFI system
+ * go to the Surface UEFI system by powering on whilst holding down the '+' volume button
       - go to the 'Boot configuration' section
       - left swipe on 'USB Storage' to boot off your USB key

 You should be able to boot into gparted now, and get something that lets you reduce the size of the NTFS partition; for me Windows took up 22GB of space so I left it in a 60GB partition to leave it enough room for Windows Update.

 **WARNING:** `gparted-live-0.24.0-2-amd64.iso` seems to lock up after a few minutes of running, you do *NOT* want this midway through the resize.
 All I can recommend is 'be quick', sorry.

-**N.B.** I would recommend keeping the ~2.5GB recovery partition so if you every need to return the laptop, you will find the process dead easy; though it seems you could move the partition to external media or download it from the Microsoft website

 Once shrunk, you should test that you can still boot into Windows, and if you can, we are ready to move on.
 If not, you will have to figure out what is wrong.